+ A | - A

 Colors

-Black and white are the two neutrals that are most utilized.
-The white give a clean and spaciously open appearance and the black distinctively defines various lines and shapes.
-The black doesn’t require that much attention as one can think but discreetly blends in with the other neutrals.
+The Japanese colors are straightforward and graphical.
+Colors used take a lot of influence from nature.
+Therefore natural colors and neutrals are most frequently seen.
+Black and white are the two neutrals that are most used: white gives out a clean and spaciously open appearance and black distinctively defines various lines and shapes.
+Black does not require that much attention but discreetly blends in with other neutrals.

 Materials